aryangupttaa/MedQueryBot/README.md

-# MedLLM
+# MedQueryBot

-MedLLM is a medical chatbot designed to answer questions based on PDFs in the `data` folder.
-It includes a user-friendly interface built with HTML, CSS, and Flask, and utilizes Pinecone for vector storage along with Groq for API handling.
+MedLLM is a Retrieval-Augmented Generation (RAG) chatbot designed to efficiently answer medical queries.
+It utilizes Pinecone for storing and retrieving medical data, the sentence-transformers/all-MiniLM-L6-v2 model for understanding user input, and LangChain for streamlined data retrieval and generation.
+A Flask-based interface ensures an intuitive and user-friendly experience.

 ## Quick Start